brendanhay/brendanhay.github.io/_posts/2015-10-24-gogol-comprehensive-haskell-google-client.md

 Due to the namespacing of the Google API and how products are aligned in the documentation, library names are somewhat non-intuitive.
-For example: The `androidpublisher` API endpoint is branded as the Google Play Developer API, with the Haskell library being `gogol-android-publisher`.
-After weighing trade offs when attempting to coalesce the libraries into logical supersets, the end result is library naming simply reflects the related endpoint and the [official clients](https://github.com/google/google-api-go-client).
+For example: The `androidpublisher` API endpoint is branded as the `Google Play Developer API`, with the corresponding Haskell library being named `gogol-android-publisher`.
+This scheme follows the [official client(s)](https://github.com/google/google-api-go-client), and hopefully the inline Haddock links and description provide sufficient to determine which libraries match with what product.

 The libraries can be obtained from:

 * The [Google](http://hackage.haskell.org/packages/#cat:Google) category on Hackage.
 * The [source repository](https://github.com/brendanhay/gogol) on GitHub.

-Please bear in mind it's still a work in progress and I'll be working over the coming weeks to iron some of the rougher edges.
+Please keep in mind it's still a work in progress and I'll be working over the coming weeks to iron out some of the rougher edges, as well as adding more examples and documentation.